DaymudeLab/assembly-theory/python/README.md

 # ValueError("bounds specified but `no_bounds` is True.")
 ```

-More details can be found in Ref JOSS and Ref Seet.
-TODO (add links)
+Note that due to the multiprocessing features of `orca` the `space` outputs may be slightly different.
+More details can be found in [Seet et al 2024](https://arxiv.org/abs/2410.09100), and *TODO* JOSS Link.

 # Cross-platform support
-In general Rust, `maturin`, and `cargo` facilitate robust cross platform support for ORCA and `pyorca` requires `RDKit` as a dependency.
+Rust, `maturin`, and `cargo` facilitate robust cross platform support for ORCA and `pyorca` requires `RDKit` as a dependency.
 Accordingly, `pyorca` is only available on those platforms that have `RDKit` support through PyPI.
 These include `windows-x64`, `macos-x86`, `macos-aarch64`, `ubuntu-x86`, and `ubuntu-aarch64`.
 If you're using a different platform and already have `RDKit` installed (for example through `conda`), then `pyorca` may work but we offer no promises.